Implementing a dashboard to plan road interventions and detours for public transport could be the key to saving time and trouble.

 On the other hand, cities are constantly being redesigned and maintained.
 Sometimes it is necessary to perform interventions on the public road and resort to traffic cuts or drifts.
 These disruptions on the public roads cause inconvenience to the residents of the affected streets and the city's entire mobility system, including public road transport.

-of the public transport network.
+If these cut-offs/drifts are constant, this can create situations of distrust in the reliability of the public transport network.
 Thus, it is crucial to ensure that the re-routing of public road transport has a minimal impact on the users.

 The goal of the challenge was to model which routes of the transport road network suffer the most disturbance due to interventions on public roads and to evaluate the efforts needed to adapt services to match the network's needs in the presence of such disruptions.
 Additionally, the goal was also to assess and quantify levels of perception of "inconvenience" by network users caused by different disruptions.